andgordio/mockupless/docs/Courses/IntroToProgramming/Conditionals/equality.md

 ## Self-practice: basic

-Use the latest sample file from inequality section and make the title in the navbar conditional, so it shows Newsfeed when `currentScreen` equals `'newsfeed'`, and Explore when it's equal to `'explore'`:
+Use the prototype from inequality section and make the title in the navbar conditional, so it shows Newsfeed when `currentScreen` equals `'newsfeed'`, and Explore when it's equal to `'explore'`:

 ![lo-fi wireframe with a two pages: newsfeed and explore and focus on a navbar with different titles](./images/condition-equal-wireframes-3.png)